We at On the Ball Bathrooms believe bathroom windows need to serve three important functions

 Sometimes changing a window is not in your budget but you can’t stand the glass that’s currently occupying the space.
-By changing just the glass this might open the whole vibe of the bathroom like this Canning Vale bathroom tomorrow which has switched the glass to a white frost which makes it look so modern.
+By changing just the glass might open the whole vibe of the bathroom like this Canning Vale bathroom tomorrow which has switched the glass to a white frost which makes it look so modern.

 For More DIY TIPS For Renovating Your Bathroom Visit: